SiCuellar/identicon/README.md

-# Identicon
+# Identicon :crystal_ball:

-Identicon is a small program that creates uniq images based on the string input. poplarized by the default github image given to a user when there is no profile picture.
+Identicon is a small program that creates uniq images based on the string input. popularized by the default GitHub image given to a user when there is no profile picture.

+Thank you to the __Complete Elixir and Phoenix Bootcamp__ course on Udemy by __Stephen Grider__ :thumbsup::ok_hand:

 ## Installation